ojalaquellueva/includes/README.md

 ### Overview

-General-use include files, to be aded as git submodule.
-Shell scripts in this directory, all other languages in their own directories.
+General-use include files.
+Shell scripts in this directory, all other languages in their own subdirectories.
+Add to existing project as a git submodule.